h2oai/nitro/README.md

 ### Textbox - Error

-Set `error=` to display an error message below the textbox.
+Set `error=` to display an error message below the box.

 ```py